SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 * **Synchrotron 2D**: The domain has a dimension of 496x496 cells with 16 particles per cell and 8x8 patches.
   A 4th order B-spline shape factor is used for the projection.
-  The case is run on a single node of *Jureca* with 2 MPI ranks and 12 OpenMP threads per rank.
+  The first case has been run on a single Haswell node of *Jureca* with 2 MPI ranks and 12 OpenMP threads per rank. the second one has been run on a single KNL node of *Frioul* configured in quadrant cache using 1 MPI rank and 64 OpenMP threads.

 * **Thin foil 2D**:
   The domain has a discretization of 64 cells per :math:`\mu\mathrm{m}` in